helenaciviccenterboard/helenaciviccenterboard.github.io/README.md

 - [Markdown basics](https://help.github.com/articles/markdown-basics/) will cover most of what you need.
 - This site uses a variant of Markdown called [kramdown](http://kramdown.gettalong.org/quickref.html) for extra capabilities.

+## Search

+[Search engine appearance](https://www.google.com/?gws_rd=ssl#q=site:www.helenaciviccenterboard.org) can be monitored and administered via [Google Webmaster Tools](https://www.google.com/webmasters/).
+If there are problems with pages missing from the index request re-indexing via the [sitemap](http://www.helenaciviccenterboard.org/sitemap.xml).
+Use [robots.txt](robots.txt) to indicate pages that should not be indexed.

 ## Hosting and DNS

 Hosted with [Github Pages](https://pages.github.com/) as an [Organization Page](https://help.github.com/articles/user-organization-and-project-pages/#user--organization-pages).
 Domain name is registered at Namecheap and all DNS is there.
 DNS consists of two **A** records on `helenaciviccenterboard.org` that point to 192.30.252.153 and 192.30.252.154, and a **CNAME** record for `www.helenaciviccenterboard.org` that points to `helenaciviccenterboard.github.io